 New Spaceport Volumetric Video Features

 Currently, Spaceport 1.3 has already been released with a bunch of new features and usability improvements, particularly for colored point cloud rendering and filters.
 If you haven’t heard about Spaceport-Volumetric Video before, you can read the previous entries:

 H.264 is the dominant standard for broadcast video encoding because it provides excellent video quality at low bitrates.
 Using H.264 encoding helps the operator to attain a higher quality standard while reducing bandwidth and storage costs.
 So be ready to experience usable features in our next release.

 Point Cloud formation on the Publisher side

 Our previous releases capture RGB and Depth image data on the Publisher side and then send it to Subscribers via a streaming protocol.
-But the cooing new year 2022, the new implementation will be more robust in which all RGB and Depth images data from multiple cameras will be processed at the publisher side.
-The robust encoding standard H.264 will encode point cloud data and stream volumetric video frames at the Subscriber side with the better quality standard at less data bandwidth usage.
+But in the coming new year 2022, the new implementation will be more robust in which all RGB and Depth image data from multiple cameras will be processed at the publisher side.
+The robust encoding standard H.264 will encode point cloud data and stream volumetric video frames at the Subscriber side with a better quality standard at less data bandwidth usage.

 Texture Improvement on 3D Mesh

 Our technical team has done some more improvements for texture enhancement to maintain real-world touch on rendering 3D point clouds.
 This will give you a more realistic view of colored 3D point clouds.
 Feel free to test our latest 3D video player demo with our Volumetric Web Player.

 So, keep testing our open-source Spaceport’s new releases and updates.